 c.1926 - Looking south on Grand toward 5th with the Biltmore Theatre on the left and the Criterion way in the distance at 642 S. Grand.
 It's a photo in the Security Pacific National Bank Collection at the Los Angeles Public Library.
 The Mayflower Hotel, now the Hilton Checkers, would soon rise on the right, just beyond the Library's lawn.

-c.1927 - A view east on 5th from the California Historical Society that's in the USC Digital Library collection.
+1926 - A view east on 5th from the California Historical Society that's in the Los Angeles Public Library collection.
+There's also a copy in the USC Digital Library collection.
+On the Biltmore marquee it's "Ben-Hur."

 1929 - Looking south on Grand with the theatre's stagehouse in the center.
 It's a Los Angeles Public Library photo.
 Beyond the theatre, it's an addition to the hotel.
 See the similar shot taken several years earlier with the lot beyond theatre still used for parking.